-The successful use of the management strengthening intervention at scale will make a significant contribution to these countries achieving UHC.
+Our research has shown that the successful use of the management strengthening intervention at scale can make a significant contribution to these countries achieving UHC.

-The overall aim of the PERFORM2scale project is to develop and evaluate a sustainable approach to scaling-up a district-level management strengthening intervention in different and changing contexts.
-To achieve this, the project has the following objectives:
+The overall aim of the PERFORM2scale project was to develop and evaluate a sustainable approach to scaling-up a district-level management strengthening intervention in different and changing contexts.
+To achieve this, the project had the following objectives:

 - To develop a framework and strategy for scaling up the management strengthening intervention.